aa4cc/The-Frenkel-Kontorova-laboratory-model/docs/bill-of-materials.md

 	- Quantity: 2
 	- Note: If Nema 17 stepper motors are used

+- Adapter for FPGA Shield
+    - 15W, 5V DC, 3A
+	- Qty.: 1

 # Electrical components

 ## FPGA Shield for rotary encoders readout